 As mentioned above, the best thing you could do is get/reach your high calorie count with healthy food!
 But you understand that it’s tough to do so.
 That’s why we end this article with the solutions.

-Flexible dieting means you don’t fully private yourself from eating the food you like.
+Flexible dieting means you don’t fully prevent yourself from eating the food you like.
 As mentioned above, you can have a balanced diet with a moderate amount of “luxury foods”.
 For example, your diet will be 80/90% from healthy food, and the last 10/20% could just be things you enjoy which aren’t particularly considered healthy (fast food, pizzas… whatever dirty food you’re into).

 You just have to match the calorie count in the end between your healthy food and “guilty” food pleasures.
 You don’t need to feel guilty if they’re within this proportion of your whole diet.
 If you go above the calorie count you can always implement harder training or some cardio, or just remember that it’s a small part of a whole week’s eating.